-(2) Emission-reducing retrofit of covered equipment, or replacement of old engines powering covered equipment with newer-near-zero-emission lower emission or zero-emission engines, motors, or drives.

-- (3) Development and demonstration of near-zero-emission lower emission and zero-emission retrofit technologies, repower options, and advanced technologies for covered equipment. - (b) A project shall not be deemed ineligible for approval solely on the basis that lower emission or zero-emission equipment is purchased with the use of any state or federal grant funding, funded or used for credit under any state or federal emissions averaging, banking, or trading program, or participates in any other voluntary emission reduction program. - (c) A project is not shall not be deemed ineligible for approval solely on the basis that the purchase of near-zero-emission lower emission or zero-emission equipment is entered into pursuant to a corporate or a controlling board's policy, tenancy agreement, port lease, or any other contract, so long as the project is approvable pursuant to Section 39905. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more pieces of cargo handling equipment that operate at a seaport in the state and that is not out of compliance with existing state board regulations that cover cargo handling equipment. - 39905.2. (a) The state board shall establish guidelines for determining eligibility for projects under this chapter. - (b) The guidelines shall include all of the following: - (1) A methodology for evaluating cumulative emissions reductions of nitrous oxides emissions. - (2) A methodology for evaluating cumulative emissions reductions of diesel particulate matter. - (3) A methodology for evaluating cumulative emissions reductions of greenhouse gasses. - (4) A methodology for determining the useful life for a piece of cargo handling equipment. - (5) A baseline emissions profile for regulated emissions reductions of nitrous oxides, diesel particulate matter, and greenhouse gases based on the application of both the current applicable state cargo handling equipment regulation and the future state and federal compliance date established pursuant to subdivision (a) of Section 39905 or, if a date is not yet adopted, 2 the 2037 target date for zero-emission cargo handling equipment 3 established in the AB 32 state implementation plan, scoping plan 4 adopted by the state board pursuant to the California Global 5 Warming Solutions Act of 2006 (Division 25.5 (commencing with 6 Section 38500)) or that date as amended and updated by the state board pursuant to applicable law.
+- 39905.1. (a) Eligible projects include, but are not limited to, any of the following: - (1) Purchase of new lower emission or zero-emission covered equipment in operation at a seaport. - (2) Emission-reducing retrofit of covered equipment, or replacement of old engines powering covered equipment with newer lower emission or zero-emission engines, motors, or drives. - (3) Development and demonstration of lower emission and zero-emission retrofit technologies, repower options, and advanced technologies for covered equipment. - (b) A project shall not be deemed ineligible for approval solely on the basis that lower emission or zero-emission equipment is purchased with the use of any state or federal grant funding, funded or used for credit under any state or federal emissions averaging, banking, or trading program, or participates in any other voluntary emission reduction program. - (c) A project shall not be deemed ineligible for approval solely on the basis that the purchase of lower emission or zero-emission equipment is entered into pursuant to a corporate or a controlling board's policy, plan, tenancy agreement, port lease, or any other contract, so long as the project is approvable pursuant to Section 39905. - (d) Eligible applicants may be any individual, company, or public agency that owns one or more pieces of cargo handling equipment that operate at a seaport in the state and that is not out of compliance with existing state board regulations that cover cargo handling equipment. - 39905.2. (a) The state board shall establish guidelines for determining eligibility for projects under this chapter. - (b) The guidelines shall include all of the following: - (1) A methodology for evaluating cumulative emissions reductions of nitrous oxides emissions. - (2) A methodology for evaluating cumulative emissions reductions of diesel particulate matter. - (3) A methodology for evaluating cumulative emissions reductions of greenhouse gasses. - 39 (4) A methodology for determining the useful life for a piece 40 of cargo handling equipment.

--7-AB 1743
+7 AB 1743